rachaelbabister/from-house-to-home-api/README.md

 ## **User Stories**

-Separate user stories were created for the API from those created for the front-end of the project, however they were all added to the same project board and separated using a different Epic called Backend.
+Separate user stories were created for the API from those created for the front end of the project, however they were all added to the same project board and separated using a different Epic called Backend.
 That way the whole development process was visible on the same board.
 You can view the user stories on [this project board](https://github.com/users/rachaelbabister/projects/4).

 ## **Data Models**